• Menu

 “Ducks fly together.”

 In this Mighty Ducks halftime speech, Coach Bombay motivates a group of pre-teen ducklings who are down a few points by noting their character outweighs how they play.
 He says that to win, they need to be themselves.
 Following the corny speech, every player stands up to recite their hometown, bringing this misfit hockey team together under the USA logo.
-The same corniness happens when you finally solidify your college squad and decide to stick together through finals and syllabus week, through thick and thin.
+The same corniness happens when you finally solidify your college squad and decide to stick together through finals and syllabus week, through thick and thin, making this one of the best sports movies out there.

 15. Rudy